Josko/ccbot/readme.txt

 - Instead of just "storm.dll" the bot searches for "Storm.dll" too - important only on Linux systems
 - Fixed the timing issue on sending "accept"s or "decline"s to clan invitations (when creating a clan and normal invitations)
 - Swear kicking now kicks users who aren't safelisted and have access lower then 5
+- Added !saybnets, !saybnet
+- !reload now reloads all CFGs (but only easily reloadable variables, for most of them a full CCBot restart is needed)

 Version 0.26 ( 10.11.2009. )